intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 amount of increases varied, with some networks that hosted popular applications such as video conferencing experiencing traffic growth of several hundred to several thousand percent.

+Measurements of interconnection links at major US ISPs by CAIDA and MIT found some evidence of diurnal congestion around the March 2020 timeframe, but most of this congestion disappeared in a few weeks, which suggests that operators indeed did take steps to add capacity or otherwise mitigate the congestion.

 ### Cloud platforms

 Cloud infrastructure played a key role in supporting bandwidth-intensive video conferencing and remote learning tools to practice social distancing in COVID-19 pandemic.
 Network congestion between cloud platforms and access networks could impact on the quality of experience of these cloud-based applications.
 CAIDA leveraged web-based speed test servers to perform download and upload throughput measurements from virtual machines in public cloud platforms to various access ISPs in the United States {{Mok2020}}.